Architecture of Peru: Pikillaqta

 Pikillaqta is a village of the Wari people.
 Wari was the Centre village and other cities like Pikillaqta were influenced by it.
 The Wari also inhabited many other sites around the area.

 Nazca Lines

 Located in the Jumana Pampas, Nazca Desert in Ica.

 The Nazca Lines (Líneas de Nazca) are ancient geoglyphs composed of several hundred figures that range from simple designs such as lines to complex zoomorphic, hylomorphic, and geometric figures that appear traced on the earth's surface.

+Moche Ruins

+The Moche Civilization flourished from 100 to 800 AD, with its capital in modern-day Moche, Trujillo, and left behind temples such as Huaca de Sol y Luna.